-All consequences will be recorded in the consequences notebook (one in each of Pennwood and Windrush), with all entries then digitally entered onto iSAMS as a 'Boarding Concern' by the Head of Boarding and Head of Windrush.
+All consequences will be recorded in the consequences notebook (one in each of Pennwood and Windrush), with all entries then digitally entered onto iSAMS as a 'Boarding Concern' by the Head of Boarding and the Boarding Houseparent.
 This helps with the Boarding team recognising where extra pastoral input may be required or changes to systems.